Lamar County WWI & WWII Memorial

 Throughout the 20th century, Lamar County continued to develop and grow.
 The discovery of natural resources like coal and natural gas brought new opportunities for economic expansion.
 The county also saw advancements in education, healthcare, and infrastructure, improving the quality of life for its residents.
 Today, Lamar County embraces its rich history while looking towards the future, with a diverse economy that includes agriculture, manufacturing, and tourism.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Lamar County, Alabama.
+This timeline provides a concise overview of the key events in the history of Lamar County, Alabama.

 • 1867: Lamar County is established on February 4, from portions of Marion, Fayette, and Pickens Counties.